Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 We wrote a hands-on review of Vivint cameras where we share the ins and outs of our experience, so we won’t go too deep into it here.
 That said, we think smart surveillance is one of Vivint’s biggest strengths, so we’d be remiss not to mention it!
 If your business isn’t located in the best area of town (or really, even if it is) you’ll want to pay close attention here.

-The Vivint Ping is the indoor camera option.
-It comes with a 12-ft. power cord and plenty of great features.
-We really liked the one-touch Callout button.
-If one of your staff members feels threatened, they can push the button on top of the camera and it will send a notification to your mobile app.
+The Vivint Indoor Camera has a 12-ft. power cord and plenty of great features.
+We really liked the One-Touch Callout button.
+If one of your staff members needs immediate attention, they can push the button on top of the camera and it will send a notification to your mobile app.
 You can then open the app and view the live-stream footage to see what all the fuss is about.
 You can also view live video any time you want, as well as use two-way talk to communicate with staff.

-Other standout features of the Ping cam include 1080p HD resolution, 155-degree field of view, 10x zoom, motion-triggered notifications, night vision, and video recording.
-But at the $199 price tag, we would have liked to see some AI features like facial recognition.
+Other standout features of the Vivint Indoor Camera include 1080p HD resolution, 155-degree field of view, 10x zoom, motion-triggered notifications, night vision, and video recording.
+But at the $199 price tag, we would have liked to see some more AI features such as facial recognition.
+While it has person and pet detection, as well as customizable zones, we think it should be able to do more for that price.
 Overall, we think it’ll do a fine job protecting your inventory and employees.
 Would we recommend it over Ring cameras?
 Probably not.

 Outdoor Camera Pro – Secure the Parking Lot and Exterior